Supervision over federal intelligence services

 These control bodies have specific, sometimes overlapping tasks.

 As a committee of the German Bundestag, the Parliamentary Oversight Panel controls the federal intelligence services (BND, MAD and BfV).
 The Parliamentary Oversight Panel is to be fully informed by the Federal Government about the general activities of the above-mentioned Federal Intelligence Services and about operations of particular importance under the Parliamentary Oversight Panel Act.
-Concerning the cooperation of the control bodies, a central position will be provided for the Parliamentary Oversight Panel in the future by the Parliamentary Oversight Panel Act.
+Concerning the cooperation of the control bodies, a central position will be provided for the Parliamentary Oversight Panel as of 01/01/2022 by the Parliamentary Oversight Panel Act.

 From a legal and a technical point of view, and on the basis of the G10G, the G 10 Commission examines interference by the intelligence services of the federal government (and the Länder) in the secrecy of telecommunications protected by Art.
 10 para.1 of the Basic Law (GG).

 The BfDI is also competent for controlling all federal intelligence services’ interventions in the fundamental right to informational self-determination (“fundamental data protection right”).

 In this context an overlap with the G 10 Commission’s oversight competence may arise, since the same data processing often intervenes in the areas of protection of both fundamental rights (informational self-determination and secrecy of telecommunications), but only the G 10 Commission has the power to examine any interference in Art.
 10 of the GG.
 In practice, this sometimes leads to complex coordination processes between the BfDI and the G10 Commission.
 Conversely, the BfDI cannot on his own initiative control data collections falling under the G10G.